The omega invariant of a matroid: Crowded sets and cancellation of summands

-With \Cref{FinalCancellationResult}, we have achieved as much cancellation as is possible between chains with the same crowd hull; the distinct summands in \Cref{FinalCancellationResult} have distinct crowd hulls.
-In the version of \Cref{FinalCancellationResult} with chains of sets, we can still have two summands with the same Ferroni paths above them, because of the issue discussed in \Cref{BetterHullRemark}.
-However, in the version with chains of flats, this cannot occur -- distinct summands in the version of \Cref{FinalCancellationResult} with flats always lie below different sets of Ferroni paths.
+With Theorem~\ref{FinalCancellationResult}, we have achieved as much cancellation as is possible between chains with the same crowd hull; the distinct summands in Theorem~\ref{FinalCancellationResult} have distinct crowd hulls.
+In the version of Theorem~\ref{FinalCancellationResult} with chains of sets, we can still have two summands with the same Ferroni paths above them, because of the issue discussed in Remark~\ref{BetterHullRemark}.
+However, in the version with chains of flats, this cannot occur -- distinct summands in the version of Theorem~\ref{FinalCancellationResult} with flats always lie below different sets of Ferroni paths.

-\Cref{FinalCancellationResult} is extremely powerful in the version with flats, because the length of our chains is bounded both by the rank $r$ of $E$ and by the crowding $n-2r$ of $E$.
+Theorem~\ref{FinalCancellationResult} is extremely powerful in the version with flats, because the length of our chains is bounded both by the rank $r$ of $E$ and by the crowding $n-2r$ of $E$.
 Thus, we can get simple computations when either $r$ or $n-2r$ is small.
 We turn to this idea in the next two sections.

 \addtocontents{toc}{ \textbf{Part 3: Special cases}}